CatalaLang/catala/CONTRIBUTING.md

 ### Installing and using nix

-We provide an nix environement to develop the Catala compiler.
+We provide a nix environement to develop the Catala compiler.
 It is available after [installing nix](https://nixos.org/download.html).
 You can then just use `nix develop` to enter the environment.